- This event has passed.

 February 27 @ 5:30 pm - 7:30 pm

-The February edition of Portland’s Sustainability Series will feature Senior Conservation Scientist for The Nature Conservancy in Maine and founding member of the World Fish Migration Foundation, Joshua Royte.
-His presentation, Restoring Great Rivers: Amazing Work in Maine and Around the World, will take place in the Rines Auditorium.
+The February edition of Portland’s Sustainability Series will feature Conservation Scientist for The Nature Conservancy in Maine, Molly Payne Wynne.
+Her presentation, Restoring Great Rivers: Amazing Work in Maine and Around the World, will take place in the Rines Auditorium.

 Maine’s rivers are experiencing an incredible comeback.
 In 2009, only 2,331 sea-run fish were counted migrating up the Penobscot River and its tributaries.
 Thanks to a remarkable project to remove barriers and reconnect spawning habitat to the sea, in the spring of 2018, the count had exploded to 2.8 million fish!